 In March 2017, the FASB issued amended guidance that changes the presentation of net periodic pension cost related to defined benefit plans.
 Under the amended guidance, the service cost component of net periodic benefit cost is presented in the same income statement line items as other current employee compensation costs, but the remaining components of net periodic benefit cost are presented outside of operating income.
 The changes are effective for annual and interim periods beginning after December 15, 2017, and amendments should be applied retrospectively.
-We began reporting the remaining components of net periodic benefit cost in "Other income, net" in the consolidated statements of comprehensive income upon adoption of the amended guidance on January 1, 2018.
+We began reporting the remaining components of net periodic benefit cost at statements of comprehensive income upon adoption of the amended guidance on January 1, 2018.
 We applied the amended guidance prospectively as it did not have a material impact on previous periods.